odreikosen/MarioStrikersWebsite/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+If you are on Windows and run into errors running the app, update the `start` script of package.json to `SET PORT=3001 && react-scripts start`

 ### `npm test`

 Launches the test runner in the interactive watch mode.\